pschleger/workflow-canvas/.augment/rules/coding.md

 # Coding Practices Rules

-**Rule Type**: Always
-**Description**: Essential coding practices and constraints that govern how code changes should be made, emphasizing maintainability, incremental changes, and proper boundaries.
+Essential coding practices and constraints that govern how code changes should be made, emphasizing maintainability, incremental changes, and proper boundaries.

 ## Version Control and Deployment